manualdousuario/shortcodr/README.md

 1. Log into your WordPress dashboard
 2. Go to **Plugins > Add New**
-3. Search for "Shortcodr"
+3. Search for "Shortlinkr"
 4. Click **Install Now** then **Activate**

 ### Manual Installation

-1. Download the plugin from the [releases page](https://github.com/manualdousuario/shortcodr/releases)
+1. Download the plugin from the [releases page](https://github.com/manualdousuario/shortlinkr/releases)
-2. Upload the `shortcodr` folder to `/wp-content/plugins/`
+2. Upload the `shortlinkr` folder to `/wp-content/plugins/`
 3. Activate the plugin from your WordPress dashboard

 ## 🚀 How to Use

 ### Create a Short Link

-1. Go to **Shortcodr** in your WordPress menu
+1. Go to **Shortlinkr** in your WordPress menu
 2. Click **Add New**
 3. Paste the link you want to shorten
 4. Pick a custom code if you want